plan-net/core4/docs/source/core4/frontend/spas.rst

 * npm Intellisense
 * Path intellisense

-Most of this plugins are alsw available for atom, WebStorm and sublime text.
+Most of this plugins are available for atom, WebStorm and sublime text.

 `Additional Information  <https://www.sitepoint.com/vue-development-environment/>`_